CPH-SEC/CPH-SEC.github.io/bugbounty.md

 ### <a id="The-list"></a>List of Bug Bounty Platforms and Programs

 First of all, it's important to keep track on all the bug bounty programs.
 Most of the programs are typically located at platforms like hackerone, bugcrowd, synack, cobalt, intigrity or others.
-However, some companies like Microsoft, AT&T, Apple, google, facebook and others prefer to run their programs without these platforms, so of course we will look into those later on in this guide as-well.
+However, some companies like Microsoft, AT&T, Apple, google, facebook and others prefer to run their programs without these platforms.
+The best way to find these is by using google or looking for public lists like Firebounty https://firebounty.com/

 Here's a short summary over the different bug bounty platforms.

 #### Hackerone